scverse/governance/mission-statement.md

 The growing adoption of Python for single-cell omics data analysis has been catalyzed by [Scanpy](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1382-0) and [AnnData](https://anndata.readthedocs.io/en/latest/).
 Around this infrastructure an ecosystem of packages has been created by various developers and institutions — extending single-cell analysis to different modalities and addressing challenges at the cutting-edge of single-cell research.
 We believe that progress in this field can't be silo'd to a few groups.
 To further nurture the growth of this ecosystem, we've formed a new organization -- **`scverse`**.

-`scverse` is a consortium of tools with users and developers across the world.
+`scverse®` is a consortium of tools with users and developers across the world.
 To sustain the utility and growth of the ecosystem, it’s essential that the core analytic tools are robust and well-maintained.
 This entails consistent support and improvement of tools beyond what's possible in the conventional single-lab academic setting.

-`scverse` provides high quality infrastructure for analysis of single cell omics data.
+`scverse®` provides high quality infrastructure for analysis of single cell omics data.
 These _core_ tools are well documented, tested, and provide broad functionality.
 They work with standardized data structures which use common Python numeric types and have interchange-friendly on-disk formats.

 We define _core_ tools as those which facilitate sharing data through common formats, or provide foundational support for single cell datatypes (e.g. modality-specific IO, toolkits) and analyses.
 These tools are placed under shared maintenance and development in the `scverse` GitHub organization.